Parneet22Singh/-Amazon-Review-Analyzer-AI-vs-Human-Detection-/README.md

 ## Data Labeling Process

-The labeled dataset used to train the AI vs Human review classification model is prepared separately.
-After scraping raw reviews, a labeling script is run to assign labels indicating whether a review is AI-generated or human-written.
-This labeling also includes sentiment analysis to understand how positive or negative the reviews are, helping assess the overall product quality.
+After scraping raw reviews using `Scraper.py`, the `label.py` script is run to assign labels indicating whether each review is AI-generated or human-written.
+It also performs sentiment analysis on the reviews to measure their overall positivity or negativity, which helps assess the product’s quality.
+This labeled data is essential for training the classification model in `Train_model.py`.

 ---